junxit/us-congress-bills-114/metadata.md

 - 2015-12-07 — Introduced in Senate
 - 2015-12-07 — Referred to the Committee on Foreign Relations. (text of measure as introduced: CR S8440-8441)
+- 2016-02-10 — Committee on Foreign Relations.
+Ordered to be reported without amendment favorably.
+- 2016-02-10 — Committee on Foreign Relations.
+Reported by Senator Corker without amendment and with a preamble.
+Without written report.
+- 2016-02-10 — Committee on Foreign Relations.
+Reported by Senator Corker without amendment and with a preamble.
+Without written report.
+- 2016-02-10 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 366.